Rising energy prices spark UK consumer concern

 This announcement doesn’t exactly work toward improving historic trust issues between consumers and energy suppliers.
 As a result, the fear of having to deal with yet another supplier can immobilise consumers, giving them the impression that it’s easier to just leave their contract as it is.

-On the other hand, it does allow us to recognise the significant impact not managing your energy efficiently can have, which can be the inspiration we need to do something about it!
+On the other hand, it does allow us to recognise the significant impact of not managing your energy efficiently, which can be the inspiration we need to do something about it!

 What is a standard rate tariff?